rossberg/wasm/README.md

 A `memory` command allocates fresh memory, and is needed before defining a module.
 Invocation is only possible after a module has been defined.

 The interpreter also supports a "dry" mode (flag `-d`), in which modules are only validated.
-In this mode, `memory` and `invoke` commands are ignored.
+In this mode, `memory` and `invoke` commands are ignored (and not needed).

 ## Implementation